 8. Hotel Bogart

 A no-frills – but clean and efficient – option for budget travelers, the family-owned Bogart Hotel packs a lot of value into a small space.
 Situated in a converted villa near the beautiful Cimitero Monumentale, the Bogart is on the west edge of the bustling, modern Isola district – only a short tram ride away from the metro line into the Duomo.
-They offer a 24-hour concierge and an Italian breakfast prepared daily, as well as free wi-fi, and even some guest parking for those driving into the city (enquire with them about availability before you arrive).
+They offer a 24-hour concierge, an Italian breakfast prepared daily, and even some guest parking for those driving into the city (enquire with them about availability before you arrive).